bsegun10/MetroPeak_Project/README.md

 # MetroPeak_Project
-This Project demonstrate the extraction of a datasets from API and showcases the robust pipeline flow
+This Project  demonstrates the extraction of datasets from an API and showcases a robust, automated data pipeline—from ingestion to transformation, storage, and downstream consumption via Power BI and machine learning.